*Failure to validate EV’s record within 30 days of the listed SEVIS start date will result in automatic cancellation of the record.

 Program Completion: Inform TIEC when visitors complete their program and leave the U.S.

 Once a year, the U.S. State Department asks all J-Visa sponsors to complete a comprehensive report of their program, participants, and highlights.
 TIEC relies on our Campus Representatives to compile this report for their universities and forward them to us for submission.
 We collate reports from our universities and must submit the report in July of each year.
-This means that in May, TIEC will ask you to begin collecting the data needed and write your report.
+This means that in June, TIEC will ask you to begin collecting the data needed, write your report, and send it to us by early July .

 Here is a template (which will also be mailed) as an example.